verylagcomp/bytescout-pdf-poc/README.md

 In-memory database is used for easier development and presentation.

 ## Api

+### Token
+Bearer token auth implemented.
-Has token method.
-For PoC simplified version token can be retrieved by providing username.
+For PoC simplified version token can be retrieved by providing username only.

-Has simple healthcheck endpoint as default launcher.
+### ParsePdfFromUrl
+Token need to be retrieved to access this method ``Authorization: Bearer TOKEN`` header should be added to the request.

 ## DAL
 Just simple library project where _ApplicationDBContext_ can be shared between API and Web projects.